Nancy B. Olson: Education and personal life

 Olson was born April 10, 1936, in Estherville, Iowa, to Stuart and Vivian (Kelly) Butterfield.
 She died December 24, 2018, in Austin, Minnesota.
-Nancy married Jean Engebrit Olson in 1956, and they had four children together.
+Nancy married Jean Engebrit Olson in 1956 and had four children together.

-She earned Bachelor of Science degrees in chemical technology and education from Iowa State University.
-Olson earned her Masters of Science (Curriculum and Instruction, Library Science) from Mankato State College in 1970 and would earn Education Specialist certificates from Mankato as well.
+She earned a Bachelor of Science degree in chemical technology and education from Iowa State University.
+Olson earned her Master of Science (Curriculum and Instruction, Library Science) from Mankato State College in 1970 and would earn Education Specialist certificates from Mankato.

-Originally a chemist, following a break from her career, rather than return to school for several years to retrain in chemistry, Olson enrolled as a member of the inaugural class of the one-year library science master’s program at Mankato State College in 1969/1970.
-As a chemist she had become accustomed to using onsite reference collections rather than a traditional library so the use of libraries was not a habit for Olson prior to her library degree program.
+Originally a chemist, following a break from her career, rather than return to school for several years to retrain in chemistry, Olson enrolled as a member of the inaugural class of the one-year library science master's program at Mankato State College in 1969/1970.
+As a chemist, she had become accustomed to using onsite reference collections rather than a traditional library, so using libraries was not a habit for Olson before her library degree program.

 Work

 Career at Minnesota State University, Mankato

-Hired as a cataloger on the day she graduated with her masters from Mankato State College by Dale Carrison, the director of the institution's library, Olson's responsibility was to catalog all of the non-print resources the library held that had never been cataloged.
-Carrison - who believed strongly that nonprint materials deserved to treated the same as print materials—was very successful in persuading academic departments to transfer various small departmental collections of materials (including non-print materials such as films) to the library.
+Hired as a cataloger on the day she graduated with her master's from Mankato State College by Dale Carrison, the director of the institution's library, Olson's responsibility was to catalog all of the library's non-print resources that had never been cataloged.
+Carrison - who believed strongly that nonprint materials deserved to be treated the same as print materials—successfully persuaded academic departments to transfer various small departmental collections of materials (including non-print materials such as films) to the library.
 Initially, Olson had to rely on discerning rules of cataloging practice from printed catalog cards issued by the Library of Congress for film and sound recordings, along with guidance from a slender volume of cataloging rules published by the Canadian Library Association.
 In 1976, Mankato State became a member of OCLC, and Olson converted the catalog cards for non-print resources into MARC.
 While Carrison was still director, she convinced him that non-print materials should also be classified—just as print materials were—and this necessitated a third time to revisit her earliest catalog records to add class numbers.
-She served as a non-print cataloger, head of cataloging and professor over her thirty years at the University Library, Minnesota State University, Mankato until her retirement with the rank of Professor Emerita in 1999.
+She served as a non-print cataloger, head of cataloging, and professor over her thirty years at the University Library, Minnesota State University, Mankato until her retirement with the rank of Professor Emerita in 1999.